marenbeam/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

 1. Assuming our source code is in a public repo on GitHub, commit our changes and run `git push`
 1. At the top of the next hour, our changes are visible on the internet

-We're going to use a cron job running on the host to achieve this. **Yes, this is a pretty funny combination of fancy-pants new tech (traefik, swarm mode, etc.), and timeless old-school tech (cron)**.
-We *could* have a deployment pipeline that builds our site into a container for us when we push to master, and then pulls the image from a private container registry.
-However, such a solution is overengineered for my particular use case.
-For the most part, the rest of the stuff running on my server is Other People's Software that I use to collaborate with friends on projects or to [self-host](https://github.com/awesome-selfhosted/awesome-selfhosted) things I use in my day-to-day life.
-That means I'm using other people's compose files, and pulling other people's public images -- none of which requires setting up my own CI/CD, managing private keys on the host, or managing my own infrastructure outside of the server itself.
-So I want to avoid overly-complex solutions for hosting an ultra-simple personal website, with the caveat that it needs to be served from docker since that's what the rest of my setup requires.
+We're going to use a cron job running on the host to achieve this.
+Yeah, this is a pretty funny combination of new computer (traefik, swarm mode, etc.), and old computer (cron).
+But do you want to set up a whole CI pipeline for a personal, static website?
+Me neither!
+I think cron is perfect for something like this.

-Moving on, we're going to skip over creating a new repo and just work with [this template](https://github.com/marenbeam/mynamedotcom) (which you should absolutely feel free to use for your own website!)
+We're going to skip over creating a new repo and just work with [this template](https://github.com/marenbeam/mynamedotcom) (which you should absolutely feel free to use for your own website!)

 Assuming you've forked my repo, or are otherwise set up with a git repo you'd like to use, now we just need to set up a cron job on our host that'll pull the repo each hour and copy it into `~/docker/mywebsite.com/site` for nginx to serve.

-First, **SSH into the host**, and:
+First, SSH into the host.
+Then:

 ```bash
 $ mkdir ~/cronjobs